EEN421/EEN421.github.io/_posts/2023-06-07-Purview-Sensitivity-Labels.md

 ![](/assets/img/SensitivityLabels/Encryption&Marking.png)

 # Encryption:
-This is where you control who can access data with the Project AWESOME label applied, and for how long, whether it’s available for download offline, etc. For this use-case, we’re opting for the following parameters for the following Zero-Trust principles:
+This is where you control who can access data with the Project AWESOME label applied, and for how long, whether it’s available for download offline, etc. For this use-case, we’re opting for the following parameters for the following **Zero-Trust** principles:

 # Assign Permissions Now or Let Users Decide?
 Let’s reduce the exposed surface area for user error by taking the user out of the picture.
 I like to define permissions rather than let a user do so when they manually apply the label, for example.
-I like to maintain control.
+I don't trust users and I like to maintain control.

 ![](/assets/img/SensitivityLabels/encryption1.png)

 # Content Expiry?
-We all remember the trope from the Mission Impossible franchise’s classic “…This message will self destruct...” and this is exactly the same premise, just without the “destruct” part.
-User access is simply cut off until another invitation is issued by the owner of the data being shared.
+We all remember the trope from the Mission Impossible franchise’s classic _"...This message will self destruct...”_ and this is exactly the same premise, just without the _“destruct”_ part.
+User access is simply cut off after the expiration until another invitation is issued by the owner of the data being shared.
 In this example, we will allow access for up to 2 weeks before collaborators will need to re-apply for permissions.

 ![](/assets/img/SensitivityLabels/Encryption2.png)

 # Allow Offline Access?
 Never.
+Following the **Principle of Least Privilege,** they _don't need_ to download the data to work with it.

 ![](/assets/img/SensitivityLabels/Encryption3.png)